technoir42/rxjava2-extensions/README.md

 | ConnectableObservable.autoConnectDisposable | Like `ConnectableObservable.autoConnect` but returns `DisposableObservable` whose `dispose` method terminates the connection.                                              |
 | Transformers.valveLast                      | Relays values until the other `Observable` signals false and resumes if the other `Observable` signals true again.
 Drops all values except the last while valve is closed. |

+## Other

+* `FailFastErrorHandler` - RxJava error handler that fails fast on programming errors but ignores normal `UndeliverableException`s.

 ## License

 ```